SkyForgerUK/Walk_Mr_Pancake_Project_1/README.md

 ## Exiting Features

-There are six pages: Home page, Who is Mr.Pancake page, Gallery, Locations, Contact page and a Thank you page once user has submited a filled in contact form.
+There are six pages:
+- Home page
+- Who is Mr.Pancake page
+- Gallery
+- Locations
+- Contact page
+- Thank You page (once user has sucessfully submited the Contact Us form)

 ### Navigation bar and Footer